twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt13-15-on-sensuality%zh.rst

 **According to the translator— Ven.
 Uttamo's words, this is strictly for free distribution only, as a gift of Dhamma—Dhamma Dāna.
 You may re-format, reprint, translate, and redistribute this work in any medium.**

 ..
+  2021-01-11 rev. proofread by bhante; old: (During the Buddha’s time dog ascetics were not strange for today human beings because today human dog culture is very close to them—the reason is man has strong attachment to pets.)
   2020-12-30 create rst; post on 12-30